soyum2222/sharpshooter/Readme.md

 Sharpshooter is a reliability network protocol useing UDP.

-It is a Connection-oriented protocol just like TCP.
+It is a connection-oriented protocol just like TCP.

-It dont has Packet characteristics,You can try it to bypassing some protocol characteristics detection.
+It dont has packet characteristics,You can try it to bypassing some protocol characteristics detection.

 About instructions you can see example dir, I provided tow simple exampl.